 Deanne has a very successful and proud history and we’re looking forward to many more great years to come.

 As with any sport there is a code of conduct expected of parents, family members, coaches and participants.
 The Australian Calisthenic Federation (ACF) has endorsed the Member Protection Policy that provides a code of conduct forming the basis of appropriate and ethical behaviour which all members must abide by.
-These principles have been adopted and endorsed by Calisthenics ACT with details covering social media and general behaviour available on the Cali ACT website by clicking here.
+These principles have been adopted and endorsed by Calisthenics ACT with details covering social media and general behaviour available on the Cali ACT website.